hgmich/slipway_jsx_experimental/README.md

 ### `--allow-registry-components`

-This component is a Fragment Component that internally uses `slipwayhq.jsx_transpile` to transpile the JSX to JSON, `slipwayhq.jsx_svg` to produce an SVG from the transpiled JSX, and `slipwayhq.svg` to render the SVG to [a canvas](https://slipway.co/docs/guides/canvases).
+This component is a Fragment Component that internally uses `slipwayhq.jsx_transpile` to transpile the JSX to Javascript, `slipwayhq.jsx_svg` to produce an SVG from the transpiled JSX, and `slipwayhq.svg` to render the SVG to [a canvas](https://slipway.co/docs/guides/canvases).